Many issues can prevent quality dog sleep overnight and cause canine insomnia. That may surprise you since most dogs sleep 12 to 14 hours daily.

 Fill the water bowl with ice cubes.
 That way, your dog has something to do — crunch the cubes — and the ice gives them enough water to stay hydrated without filling their bladder.

-Make “last call” as late as possible.
-The mission is to go out, tend to business and then come inside and go to bed.
+Make the “last call” as late as possible.
+The mission is to go out, tend to business, and then come inside and go to bed.
 Do not get conned into playing!

 Use the dog’s crate to create a sleeping area